Loading NuWatt Energy...

 A 48A Level 2 charger (11.5 kW) adds approximately 30-35 miles of range per hour.
 A 50A charger (12 kW) adds about 32-37 miles per hour.
 Most EVs with 60-80 kWh batteries charge from 20% to 100% overnight (8-10 hours).
 The Grizzl-E Classic at 40A adds 25-28 miles per hour, which is still plenty for overnight charging.

 Yes, and it is one of the smartest energy investments you can make.
 The Emporia Smart Charger with Solar Capture Mode actively modulates charging to match solar production.
 Any EV charger can be paired with solar panels through time-of-use scheduling — charge during peak solar hours (10am-3pm).
 A typical solar homeowner who charges their EV with solar saves $500-$800 per year compared to grid charging.
-Note: the Section 25D residential solar tax credit expired December 31, 2025, but the 30C EV charger credit is still available through June 30, 2026.
+Note: the Section 25D residential solar tax credit expired December 31, 2025, and the residential 30C EV charger credit expired June 30, 2026 — both are no longer available.

 NEMA 14-50 uses a standard 240V dryer-style plug outlet, making the charger portable and easy to swap.
 Hardwired connects the charger directly to your electrical panel with no plug — it is permanent but allows slightly higher amperage in some setups.
 Most chargers on this list support both options.
 The Grizzl-E Classic is NEMA 14-50 only.
-For the 30C tax credit, both installation types qualify.
+Both installation types are eligible for most state and utility rebate programs.

 NuWatt installs EV chargers alongside solar, battery storage, and heat pumps.
-Get transparent pricing, professional electrical work, and help claiming the 30C credit.
+Get transparent pricing, professional electrical work, and help finding the state and utility rebates you qualify for.
 Serving MA, CT, RI, NH, ME, VT, NJ, PA, and TX.